Particular/NServiceBus/guidelines/design-guidelines.md

 All configuration API's should be code first since that allows us to best guide the users and allows us to evolve the API's using obsolete messages.

-Configuration API's should be variable based and not returning `this`.
+Configuration API's should be variable based and not returning `this` and therefore not chainable.

 Example: